Updated June 2014

 How can qualified researchers access data from Bristol-Myers Squibb trials?

-- Statistical analysis plan
+- Presence of a robust statistical analysis plan

 - Publication plan